PaperMC/docs/docs/paper/dev/getting-started/plugin-yml.md

 :::warning

-There is debate over whether this is against maven central's TOS.
-This may be removed in the future.
+The use of this feature is *currently* against maven central's TOS.
+However, this feature is very likely to stay.

 :::